-As I sat in church this morning listening to a wonderful message by Pastor Rex, I couldn’t help but think about those who are having a hard time “celebrating” their father today.
-Pastor was speaking about the value of people.
-In listing the ways we can value people, he shared a point about how important touch is.
+I couldn’t help but think about those who are having a hard time “celebrating” their father today.
+As my pastor was speaking about the value of people, he listed the ways we can value people, sharing a point about how important touch is.
 He illustrated the importance of babies receiving touch and how they thrive.
 He very specifically emphasized appropriate compared to inappropriate touch.
 The message was from Luke 13:10-17 how Jesus touched a woman with a spirit of infirmity and healed her.
 Jesus touched many women appropriately.
 Think about Mary washing his feet with her hair and the precious ointment she rubbed on his feet; he was receiving her genuine love and appreciation for Him; at a Pharisee’s house no less.
-Instead of pushing her away to save his reputation, He allowed her to touch him, appropriately.
-You can always reach out to Him.
+Instead of pushing her away to save his reputation, He allowed her to touch him, appropriately, and He healed her soul.
+You can always reach out to Him!

-So back to my Father’s Day thoughts and those who are struggling today.
-Fathers who have touched their daughters, and sons, inappropriately have placed a stumbling block in their way.
+Fathers who have physically abused, and/or touched their children inappropriately, have placed a stumbling block in their way.
 Jesus talks about offenses in Luke chapter 17.
 He said they will come.
-But then in verse 2 He goes on to say that if someone offends (violates) a child, it would be better for him if a millstone were hung around his neck and he were cast into the sea, rather than causing a child to sin (or stumble).
+But then in verse 2 He goes on to say that if someone offends (violates) a child, it would be better for him if a millstone were hung around his neck and he were cast into the sea, rather than causing a child to stumble.
 Wow, that is severe!
-And the violation of a child, especially through sexual molestation is severe.
+The violation of a child through sexual molestation is severe.
 It does not slide into the category of forgive and forget.
-It requires diligent effort on the part of the perpetrator to work toward godly sorrow that brings repentance, and the possibility of restoration.
+It requires diligent effort on the part of the perpetrator to work toward godly sorrow that brings repentance.